 This course is an introduction to child growth and development, birth through age eight, with an emphasis on the interrelationships of the physical, intellectual, language, social, emotional and spiritual domains of development.
 Factors influencing development are also examined as are current and historical trends, issues, theories, research studies, and research methods used in the study of child development.
-Lab hours in the campus child early learning center are integral components of this course.
+Lab hours are integral components of this course.
 Both semesters, three credits.